Ishmam156/bdmap-coverage/README.md

 ## Special Mentions

 -   Full-Stack Open [course](https://fullstackopen.com/en/) from the University of Helsinki provided a lot of the foundation this is based on.
+-   The project was based on this [boilerplate](https://github.com/fullstack-hy2020/create-app) code and structure.